nodejs/node-eps/002-es6-modules.md

 #### 3.2.2. `DelegatedModuleNamespaceObjectCreate(module, O)`

-The abstract operation DelegatedModuleNamespaceObjectCreate with arguments `O` is used to create a DelegatedModuleNamespaceObject.
+The abstract operation `DelegatedModuleNamespaceObjectCreate` with arguments `O` is used to create a `DelegatedModuleNamespaceObject`.
 It performs the following
 steps:

 1. Assert: `module` is a Module Record.